davidjosearaujo/dissertation/docs/3GPP Specification/3GPP TS 23.316 V18.6.0.md

 - Termination of wireline access protocol on Y4 and Y5
 - In the case of FN-RG the W-AGF acts as end point of N1 on behalf of the FN-RG

+# 6.2.2 Control Plane Protocol Stacks between the FN-RG and the 5GC

 # 7.2.1.1 5G-RG Registration via W-5GAN